Measure-theoretic metric mean dimension: Introduction

 To this end, in the present paper we introduce the notion of measure-theoretic metric mean dimension of invariant measures for different types of measure-theoretic $\epsilon$-entropies.
-Intuitively, it may happen that different types of measure-theoretic $\epsilon$-entropy have different measure-theoretic metric mean dimensions.
-However, the differences vanish for ergodic Borel probability measures.
-Now, we state the main result of this paper as follows.
+More precisely, given a TDS $(X,T)$ with the metric $d$, an invariant measure $\mu \in M(X,T)$, and a measure-theoretic $\epsilon$-entropy $F(\mu,\epsilon) \in \mathcal{D}$, we respectively define \emph{upper and lower measure-theoretic metric mean dimensions of $\mu$} with respect to $F$ as